College of Liberal Arts & Social Sciences > Academics > English > Faculty > Eric Murphy Selinger

 Eric Murphy Selinger earned his BA in English from Harvard University in 1986, and his PhD from UCLA in 1993.
-His research interests focus on issues of love, desire, and literary pleasure, which he explores in modern poetry and in popular romance fiction, with a burgeoning interest in international romantic film.
+His research interests focus on issues of love, desire, and literary pleasure, which he explores through the study of popular romance fiction and modern poetry.

-With grant support from the National Endowment from the Humanities, Selinger has led four nationally-competitive NEH seminars for K-12 teachers (Say Something Wonderful: Teaching the Pleasures of Poetry) and a year-long local workshop for middle-school teachers on poetry pedagogy.
-He has spoken on poetry and Jewish literature at many area high schools, synagogues, libraries, and community organizations.
+In the early 2000s, with grant support from the National Endowment from the Humanities, Selinger led four NEH seminars for K-12 teachers (Say Something Wonderful: Teaching the Pleasures of Poetry) and a year-long local workshop for middle-school teachers on poetry pedagogy.
+He continues to speak on poetry at area high schools, libraries, and community organizations.

-When not working on poetry or popular culture, Selinger writes lyrics, plays guitar, and generally whoops it up as front man for a local Purim parody band, the Alte Rockers.
+When not working on poetry or popular culture, Selinger plays banjo in Heavy Shtetl, a local klezmer band, and he is the principal lyricist, rhythm guitarist, and part-time front man for the Jewish Reconstructionist Congregation's in-house parody band, the Alte Rockers.

 Courses Taught: Introduction to Literature; Literature Since 1900; Popular Romance Fiction; Modern Poetry